andyatkinson/andyatkinson.github.io/_posts/2023-06-02-pgsql-phriday-009-schema-change-management.md

 In Rails schema changes are made by developers.
 There has always been a built-in mechanism to do this as a core part of the Rails framework.

-This is different than other frameworks that might require a 3rd party tool like [Flyway](https://flywaydb.org).
+This is different from other frameworks that need an additional tool like [Flyway](https://flywaydb.org).

 For PostgreSQL administrators that aren't used to developers making schema changes all the time, this can be surprising!

-Most of the time, schema changes like adding nullable columns are no sweat.
+Most of the time schema changes are low impact, like adding a nullable column.

 Do application developers sometimes make schema changes that cause errors?
 Yes.
-Although this risk is present, the benefits of improved development velocity outweigh the risks.
+Although this risk exists, the benefits of having developers move faster making schema changes outweigh the risks.

-We do attempt to mitigate errors in a couple of ways.
+We also attempt to mitigate the risks of application errors in a couple of ways.

 Here is the normal workflow.